Text mining – the context

 So what is text mining?

 Text mining is the process of turning natural language into something that can be manipulated, stored, and analysed by machines.
 It’s all about giving computers, which have historically worked with numerical data, the ability to work with linguistic data – by turning it into something with a structured format.

 - Unstructured data is language in its natural form, as created for and by human beings.
 Most of the text we consume day to day is in the form of unstructured documents, and even this article is an example of unstructured data.
-As well as written content, unstructured data can take the form of video or audio files.
+As well as text documents, unstructured data can take the form of video or audio files.

-- Semi-structured data is somewhere between the two — essentially, data is in an organised form but it lacks the format computers need in order to analyze it.
+- Semi-structured data is somewhere between the two — essentially, semi-structured data is in an organised form but it lacks the format computers need in order to analyze it.
 An example would be an email inbox.
 Data is somewhat organised into received, sent, spam, junk and so on, but the data within each email is not organized in any consistent way by the email software.

 Text mining vs. text analysis

-What’s the difference between text mining and text analysis?
+What’s the difference between text mining and text analytics or text analysis?
 Well, the two terms are often used interchangeably, but they do have subtly different meanings.

-Both text mining and text analysis describe several methods for extracting valuable information from large quantities of human language.
-The practices are closely related and in practice, text data mining tools and text analysis tools often work together, resulting in a significant overlap in how people use the two terms.
+Both text mining and text analysis describe several methods for extracting information from large quantities of human language.
+The two concepts are closely related and in practice, text data mining tools and text analysis tools often work together, resulting in a significant overlap in how people use the terms.

-- Text analysis describes the aspect of text mining that looks at patterns and trends in the data, and produces insights that aren’t apparent from just looking at the language itself.
+- Text mining looks at patterns and trends in textual data, and produces insights that aren’t apparent from just looking at the language itself.
 It works both by analyzing what information is already there in the text, and by looking at metadata such as when documents were written and relationships between textual entities such as different web pages or online reviews.

 How is text mining different from using a search engine?